 The following is an excerpt from "Japan Real Estate Property Investment For Foreigners Part 2" by Ziv Nakajima-Magen – Partner & Executive Manager, Asia-Pacific Nippon Tradings International (NTI) Q: Japan is extremely susceptible to natural disasters such as earthquakes, tsunamis and volcano…Read more

 For those who already have an established company abroad and would like to expand their business to Japan, there are 3 types of operations you can choose from to incorporate your business.
 You can either establish a Representative Office, a Branch Office, or a Subsidiary Company.
 In Japan, a Repre…Read more

 As you may have guessed from Japan's Hot Spring culture, Japanese people love taking baths.
 Japanese bathrooms are structured not only for taking a shower but also for soaking in a bath.
 In contrast to some western cultures where people shower in the morning as a way to wake up and start the day,…Read more

 High class residential areas in uptown Tokyo such as Hiroo, Azabu, Shoto, Akasaka, and Takanawadai are known throughout Japan as prestigious areas within Tokyo.
 A common feature among most of these areas is being located at the top of hills–in the center of Tokyo–with nice views in quiet living en…Read more

 Minato-ku lies at the center of Tokyo and its allure attracts many big domestic and foreign companies looking to establish their offices there and business people with high incomes looking for a place to live.
 Within this ward are the areas of “Azabu”, “Aoyama”, and “Akasaka”.
-These three locations…Read more
+These three location…Read more

 © 2022 PLAZA HOMES, LTD.